 If you're reasonably young and healthy, consider purchasing a moderate amount of term insurance, which is the cheapest form of life insurance.
 Younger parents can obtain a significant amount of coverage for relatively low cost, for the obvious reason that statistically they are unlikely to die soon, so the risk to the insurance company is lower.
 It will provide quick cash for your children, if necessary, without draining your bank account now.

 If you decide to purchase life insurance for the benefit of your children, you need to arrange some legal means for the proceeds to be managed and supervised by a competent adult.
 If you don't, and your children are not legal adults when you die, the court will appoint a property guardian for the children.
 That process necessitates attorneys' fees, court proceedings, and court supervision of life insurance benefits—costs and hassles that surely won't help your kids.
 There are several ways to prevent this:

 There are a few important differences between leaving life insurance benefits to your children under the UTMA and through a child's trust:

-For more information on life insurance and providing financial security for your children, see The Mom's Guide to Wills & Estate Planning, by Liza Hanks (Nolo).
-For information about life insurance and children's trusts for your estate plan, read Plan Your Estate, by Denis Clifford (Nolo).
+For more information on life insurance and children's trusts for your estate plan, read Plan Your Estate, by Denis Clifford (Nolo).